 So, a mix of good and not so good – VERY easy to set up, bit of a lack of decent features included – but the camera looks sturdy enough.
 And now to check the night vision… WELL after sunset I was still getting a good colour output (the green tinge is from my garden lights).
 Check the time on the screenshots (mid-April 2021)

 And now, star-light conditions – remember we are away from the town here, it gets very dark indeed.
 All that remain active are a couple of solar lights at the end of the garden – and the six IR lights in the camera.
 I moved the chairs as the view at gate distance is what we are after here, looking for intruders?
 And yes, the camera does pick up people and utterly ignores my cats.

 Above, the final screenshot taken in pitch black outside.. and finally below – from the motion-triggered camera SD storage via my phone.

-This camera is inexpensive – as usual there may be issues shipping to the UK right now but best check on the Banggood site.
-Despite my various comments above, I do like the camera.
+This camera is inexpensive and despite my various comments above, I do like the camera.